Configure environment variables

 | `LOGGING_ENABLED` | When set to true, access logs are streamed to stdout.
 You can also mount a sidecar container and tail `/var/log/gorilla.log` without setting this variable. |

-| `GORILLA_ALLOW_USER_TEAM_CREATION` | When set to true, allows non-admin users to create a new team.
+| `GORILLA_ALLOW_USER_TEAM_CREATION` | When set to true, lets non-admin users create a new team.
 False by default. |

 | `GORILLA_CUSTOMER_SECRET_STORE_SOURCE` | Sets the secret manager for storing team secrets used by W\&B Weave.
 These secret managers are supported: <ul><li><b>Internal secret manager</b> (default): <code>k8s-secretmanager://wandb-secret</code></li><li><b>AWS Secret Manager</b>: <code>aws-secretmanager</code></li><li><b>Google Cloud Secret Manager</b>: <code>gcp-secretmanager</code></li><li><b>Azure</b>: <code>az-secretmanger</code></li></ul> |